nf-core/dualrnaseq/docs/usage.md

 By default, trimming and adapter removal is not run.
 To run either tool, you will need to specify either `run_cutadapt` or `run_bbduk` during run time.

-Two software options are provided to remove low quality reads and adapters:
+For convenience, two software options are provided to remove low quality reads and adapters:

 ### 5.1 Cutadapt